hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

       <version>${springboot.version}</version>
     </dependency>

-    <dependency> <!-- Your app requires the JDBC driver to connect to the database (could be provided at runtime) -->
+    <dependency> <!-- Your app needs the JDBC driver to connect to the database.
+It could be also provided at runtime -->
       <groupId>com.h2database</groupId>
       <artifactId>h2</artifactId>
       <version>2.1.214</version>